Translated by Shinji Takaramura

 Access to Okayama

-There are three routes by which one can reach Okayama: shinkansen, bus and airplane.
+There are three routes by which one can reach Okayama from Tokyo: Shinkansen, bus, and airplane.

-From Tokyo Station, the Tokaido-Sanyo shinkansen goes directly to Okayama Station.
-The fare for "Nozomi" costs approximately 16,000 yen (non-reserved normal seat), 17,000 yen (reserved normal seat), and 23,000 yen (first-class seat), respectively.
-The ride takes about three and a half hours.
+From Tokyo Station, the Tokaido-Sanyo Shinkansen goes directly to Okayama Station.
+The fare costs around 17,660 yen and takes around three and a half hours one-way.

 There are highway buses to Okayama, and although it takes time, this is the cheapest means of transportation to Okayama.
-The ride takes about 10 hours, and the fare ranges from 6000 yen to 8000 yen.
+The ride takes about 10 hours, and the fare ranges from 3,000 yen to 8,000 yen, depending on the season.

 From Haneda Airport, there are domestic flights to Okayama Airport.
 This route may be convenient if you are arriving at Haneda.
 The flight to Okayama takes about eighty minutes, and the fare ranges from 15,000 to 25,000 yen.

-The fastest route to Okayama is to take the Sanyo shinkansen from Shin-Osaka Station.
+The fastest route to Okayama is to take the Sanyo Shinkansen from Shin-Osaka Station.
 "Nozomi" and "Sakura" run on this route, and since there isn't much difference between the two trains, visitors should board whichever train fits their travel plans.
-The ride takes 45 minutes, and the fare is approximately 6000 yen.
+The ride takes 45 minutes, and the fare is approximately 6,350 yen one-way.

 Access from Okayama to the Sightseeing Spots